 The Massey School's Masters of Accountancy (MACC) degree program was created in 1992, and has grown over the years into what is currently the largest graduate accounting program in the State of Tennessee.
 The Belmont MACC program helps to prepare qualified students with non-accounting undergraduate degrees to sit for the CPA exam in as little as 15 months.

 Program Admission.
 Entry requirements for the MACC program may be met in either of two ways.
-First, students may satisfy the program prerequisites by completing 18 hours of undergraduate accounting course work.
-Alternatively, students who have already completed an undergraduate degree but with less than 18 accounting credits can prepare for the MACC program by completing Massey’s innovative Summer Accounting Institute, also known as SAI.
+Students may satisfy the program prerequisites by completing 18 hours of undergraduate accounting course work.
+Alternatively, students who have already earned an undergraduate degree, but with less than 18 accounting credits, can prepare for the MACC program by completing Massey’s innovative Summer Accounting Institute, also known as SAI.
 Students who enroll in SAI receive an intensive 10-week grounding in all basic aspects of accounting.
-Following this introduction to the field, students are prepared to enter the MACC program at a level similar to their fellow students with undergraduate degrees in accounting.
+Following this introduction to the field, SAI students are prepared to enter the MACC program at a level similar to their fellow students with undergraduate degrees in accounting.
 Click here for MACC degree requirements.

 Curriculum.
 Our MACC faculty are academically-trained and professionally-certified.
 The MACC degree program offers students a rigorous, individualized program of study with an intellectually-challenging education—one characterized by a rich array of course offerings, innovative structure, and value-based teaching that is student focused.
 The program is designed to produce mature graduates for professional careers in accounting and business.
 Faculty and curriculum oversight is provided by program coordinators, Dr. Lee Warren and Dr. Marilyn Young.